top of page

 ‘Granddaughters,' 2013.
 Acrylic on wood.
 6ft.
 X 40ft.
 Stanley Park.

-Elders from Musqueam, Tsleil-Waututh, and Squamish Nations shared their knowledge and stories to younger leaders about human's connection to nature and to other humans while also acknowledging standing on Xwayxway, today known as Stanley Park.
-From the end of summer and beginning of fall of 2013, this four month process engaged more than one hundred people in painting the 6' X 40' mural.
+Elders from Musqueam, Tsleil-Waututh, and Squamish Nations shared their knowledge and stories with younger leaders about human's connection to nature and other humans while also acknowledging standing on Xwayxway, today known as Stanley Park.
+A four-month process engaged more than one hundred people in painting the 6' X 40' mural.

 Facilitators: Rachelle George, Senaqwila Wyss, Crystal Sparrow, Mutya Macatumpag.